Bishwasls/mpi_programs/README.md

-# This repo contains my effort to learn parallel programming using MPI.
+# This repo contains my effort to learn MPI.

 To run a sample mpi program "hello_world_mpi.c" from this repo on a personal machine (laptop/desktop) <br/>